Arborist Consultations

 root system, the health and vitality of the crown of the tree, and should always include a full

-360° walk-around (looking at the tree from all sides)
+360° walk-around (looking at the tree from all sides).

-Advanced Consultation
+Advanced Arborist Consultation

-spikes.
-This will allow the Certified Arborist a greater opportunity to examine the crown of the tree for a
+performed without spikes.
+This will allow the Certified Arborist a greater opportunity to examine the crown

-more detailed analysis.
+of the tree for a more detailed analysis.

 Often times, the extent of damage within the crown of the tree can only be observed while in the